betterscientificsoftware/bssw.io/Articles/UnitTestingC++WithCatch.md

 with expansion:
   2 == 1
 ```
-To understand why this is important, compare it with other approaches.
+To understand the value in how Catch handles test expressions, compare it with other approaches.
 The most basic test is to use the existing `assert` macro.
 The downside of this is that a simple test in an assert (e.g., `assert(a == 1)`) loses the values under test (`a`) when the test fails.
 That is, the assertion message cannot print the value that led to the failure.

 One solution is to make assertion macros with two arguments, such as `ASSERT_EQ(a, 1);` This lets the framework report the value of 'a' upon failure.
 However. several macros are needed for the various comparison operators and types (e.g., `ASSERT_GT`, `ASSERT_LT`)